); Skip to content

 Don't miss your next chance to see some of the most impactful offsite construction speakers from around the country.
 Our 2024 speaker line-up, which featured company leaders and design professionals from across the offsite spectrum, addressed a variety of topics critical to the future of offsite, modular, and prefab construction in California and across the United States.

-Interested in speaking at an upcoming 2025 Summit?
+Interested in speaking at an upcoming Offsite Construction Network event?
 Let us know!

 Our 2025 Speakers Include